vchelaru/Gum/docs/_generalproperties/Width Units.md

 ![](100PercentageWidth.png)

+If an object uses **Percentage** Width, but has no parent, it will size itself as a percentage of the entire screen's width.

 # RelativeToContainer

 The following image shows a child [ColoredRectangle](/Gum/coloredrectangle/ColoredRectangle.html) with -10 **RelativeToContainer** Width, which means it will always be 10 pixels less wide than its parent.

 ![](Negative10RelativeToContainer.png)

+If an object uses **RelativeToContainer** Width, but has no parent, it will size itself relative to the entire screen's width.

 # RelativeToChildren